fsdias/fsdias.github.io/_pages/about.md

 ## Who is this guy?

 I'm an ecologist who specializes in processing and analyzing ecological data.
-I'm an Assistant Researcher at CIBIO, currently investigating how ecological patterns and processes change across scales in river networks using Bayesian methods.
-I'm also a Biodiversity and Ecosystem Services consultant for ANP/WWF Portugal.
+I'm an Assistant Researcher at [CIBIO](www.cibio.up.pt)), currently investigating how ecological patterns and processes change across scales in river networks using Bayesian methods.
+I'm also a Biodiversity and Ecosystem Services consultant for [ANP/WWF Portugal](www.wwf.pt).

-Before that, I worked at CEABN, where I analyzed the effectiveness of Forest Stewardship Council (FSC) certification and Payments for Ecosystem Services (PES) in cork oak woodlands.
+Before that, I worked at [CEABN](http://www.isa.ulisboa.pt/ceabn/), where I analyzed the effectiveness of Forest Stewardship Council ([FSC](www.fsc.org) certification and Payments for Ecosystem Services (PES) in cork oak woodlands.

 I regularly collaborate on projects that have very little to do with my main research areas.
 What can I say?
 I like to keep things interesting.
 My most recent side projects were on chimpanzee conservation in Guinea (long story), understanding drivers of land-use change (even longer story), and developing methods for analyzing historical collections (don't ask).